What is alcohol detox?

 Need an alcohol detox?
 We're here to helpContact Us

-When do alcohol withdrawals occur?
+When do alcohol withdrawals occur during detox?

 Withdrawals can range from mild to severe.
-However it is important to point out that alcohol withdrawals are very dangerous and can result in seizure.
+However it is important to point out that alcohol withdrawals are very dangerous and can result in seizures.
 Another very dangerous symptom are DT’s.
 Delirium Tremens generally consist of shaking, confusion, hallucinations, agitation and increased blood pressure.
 This can be terrifying for the individual and their loved ones.
-This is another reason why alcohol detox should be prescribed by a medical professional to ensure the correct regime is identified.
+This is another reason why alcohol detox should only be prescribed by a medical professional to ensure the correct regime is identified.

 Below is a timeline of the possible withdrawal symptoms and when they may occur.
 This is only a guide: